What are Error codes?

 HTTP ERROR 403 (FORBIDDEN)

-The simple meaning of this error is “ACCESS DENIED”.
+The simple meaning of this error is "ACCESS DENIED."
 You are not allowed to visit this website.
-It can be because your service provider has blocked this site to show up or maybe there can be some error in the URL.
+It can be because your service provider has blocked this site from showing up, or there may be some error in the URL.

 HTTP ERROR 401 (UNAUTHORIZED)

-HTTP Error 401 status code implies that the page you were attempting to get to can't be stacked until you first sign in with a substantial client ID and a secret phrase.
-On the off chance that you have quite recently signed in and got the 401 unauthorized mistakes, it implies that the qualifications you entered were invalid for reasons unknown.
+HTTP Error 401 status code implies that the page you were attempting to get to can only be stacked once you first sign in with a substantial client ID and a secret phrase.
+On the off chance that you have recently signed in and got the 401 unauthorized mistakes, it implies that the qualifications you entered were invalid for an unknown reason.